The estimated reading time for this post is 338 seconds

 But let’s go back to where it all began.
 Back at the end of the 1960s and into the early 1970s, home computing meant having a ‘dumb terminal’ connected to a mainframe or mini-computer at a large corporation or university via a telephone line.
 Due to the price of local calls in the US versus Europe; it was natural that should develop first in any meaningful way.
 Even then it was used by a very small number of early adopters.
+At this time Samsung was better known in Korea for fertiliser and started a partnership with Sanyo to learn about electronics.

 However there was a latent demand for personal computing, you had a few geeky counterculture types who had an old mini-computer in a building and provided terminals and accounts to members of the public and community groups free of charge.
 Outside San Francisco however this latent demand wasn’t being met.
 The Homebrew Computer Club that held most of their meetings in an auditorium attached to the Stanford Linear Accelerator had a different idea.